raynoldtan/ThirdParty-v2212-DLB/BUILD.md

 ensures the best overall consistency between the OpenFOAM installation and its corresponding third-party installation.

-Nonethess, the distributed make scripts can generally be used for a variety of versions of the third-party libraries, with the software version specified on the command-line.
+Nonetheless, the distributed make scripts can generally be used for a variety of versions of the third-party libraries, with the software version specified on the command-line.
 For example,
 ```